FilecoinFoundationWeb/filecoin-foundation/src/content/blog/2021-developer-grants-wrap.md

     See the innovative projects funded.
 ---

-The Filecoin Foundation (FF) and Protocol Labs regularly award funding to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.
+Filecoin Foundation (FF) and Protocol Labs regularly award funding to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.

 As we close the year and look back at 2021, it’s exciting to see how the community continues to grow.
 This year we saw a 69% YoY increase from the number of grants awarded in 2020, with a total of 113 grants to organizations from more than a dozen countries around the world.
-This increase, alongside the whopping 140 requests for grants the Filecoin Foundation received across all funding categories, highlights the importance of blockchain networks today.
+This increase, alongside the whopping 140 requests for grants Filecoin Foundation received across all funding categories, highlights the importance of blockchain networks today.

 To further advance our mission of accelerating the growth of Filecoin related technologies, we expanded the reach of our grants by partnering with other Web3 networks that share Filecoin Foundation’s vision for the future of the decentralized web.
 Together with [Hedera](https://hedera.com/), [Near Foundation,](https://near.foundation/) and [Chainlink](https://chainlinklabs.com/), we introduced ‘Joint Grants,’ a funding category that helps accelerate projects focused on decentralized storage SDK, development of hybrid smart contracts, and exploration of Filecoin and NEAR’s protocols.